 1. Plan

-Planning is the initial stage of the Agile software development life cycle that is carried by the development professionals after the client’s project idea is feasible and viable for them to do.
-The software developers then identify the required features of the project and break down its creation idea into smaller phases.
+Planning is the initial stage of the Agile software development life cycle that is carried out by the development professionals after ensuring that the client’s project idea is feasible and viable.
+The software developers then identify the required features of the project and break down the project creation idea into smaller phases.

 2. Gather Requirements

-After understanding the requirements of the client’s project, the project manager, programmers, and stakeholders go through various aspects to understand the project’s client base.
-They identify the user requirements and gather information like how the product will be used.
+After understanding the requirements of the client’s project, the project manager, programmers, and stakeholders go through various aspects to understand the project’s target audience.
+They identify the user requirements and gather information on how the product will be used.

 3. Design